StarManTheGamer/poly-newdocs/docs/objects/game/Game.md

 The ID of the current Polytoria place.

-The value is `0` when testing locally through Polytoria Creator, which can be used as a conditional to check if the game is live or not.
+The value is `0` when testing locally through Polytoria Creator, which can be used as a conditional to check if the place is live or not.

 ### InstanceCount:int { property }